tyacbovi/talyacobovitch.github.io/_posts/2020-12-19-Training-process-observations.md

 Introduction
 ------------
-Recently I have started working for a new company, which included going through a training process for entering the R&D. At the end of it I was requested to give some feedback, but while going over what I have been through it got me to think about "what makes a training process a good one?" for the trainee and trainer (not in sports terms, employee and employer) and what is actually a “good training process”.
-So I tried to think about all the previous training processes that I have been through, and along the different processes I have come to some observations about what worked for me and what seems to work for others from my perspective.
-I have been through 3 complete training processes and more than 4 specific team training, and I had the chance to write 2 complete and 3 team specific training processes for multiple developers disciples and backgrounds.
+Recently I have started working for a new company, which included going through a training process for entering the R&D department.
+At the end of it I was requested to give some feedback, but while going over what I have been through it got me pondering about "what makes a training process a good one?" for the trainee and trainer (the employee and employer) and what is a “good training process”.
+So I tried to think about all the previous training processes that I have been through or had the chance to design by myself, and I have come to several observations about what worked for me (or didn't) and what seems to work for others from my perspective.

 “Good training process” what do you mean?
 -----------------------------------------
-Before getting to what is contained in a "good training" we need to define it's goals, without this of course we can not see if we are heading the right way.
+Before getting to what is contained in a "good training" we need to define it's goals, we won’t be able to tell whether we are heading the right way.
-And well this’s a pretty hard question to answer, when you think about it and a very subjective one.
-So let’s start at looking at a simpler question of what we want to gain from a training process, as I see it the big picture targets are:
+And well this’s a pretty hard question to answer, when you think about it and also a very subjective one.
+So let’s start by looking at a simpler question of what do we want to gain from a training process.
+As I see it the big picture targets are:
-* Gain an effective team member (task wise) as the best person in the team (from the first second after the training of course).
+* Gain an effective team member, which means that they can handle any task that you would normally give (from the first second after the training of course).
+While in realistic perspective, it will probably take them more time to complete than an experienced team member.
 * The training process should happen in the shortest time frame possible (for obvious reasons).
 * Gain a team member socially wise, we want the new person to fit in because that will help to make the workplace nicer to be in.
 Which will likely improve collaboration and in turn could improve productivity.

 In most cases from my experience, most people will not reach those high in the sky goals after any training.
 Because of several reasons:
 * People don’t like long training, so they tend to rush to finish the tasks even if they don’t finish just to mark it as done and to make a good impression at the new company/team.
 * People cannot remember everything that they learn in the training, and in most cases, the important info to remember is not pointed out to them or what they should not remember.
-* Set clear and transparent goals for the training from the trainee, like gain basic knowledge in a new language vs learn specific X topics in that language, not clear ex (like giving an exercise to write an HTTP server that does some logic, but the trainee spend most of the time to raise the server then focusing on writing the logic).
+* Set clear and transparent goals for the training from the trainee, like gaining basic knowledge in a new language vs learning specific X number of topics in that language, not clear exercise (like giving an exercise to write an HTTP server that does some logic, but the trainee spends most of the time to raise the server rather than focusing on writing the logic).
 NOTE to self: this point needs clear examples that will make the point.

-As I see it, these should be the goals of the training:
+As I see it, these should be what the trainee gains from the training process:
 * Knows where to look for info, and not just his closest team member.
 * Knows who and how to ask questions (TODO: probably not relevant because this is not important in the training level).
 * Understand the team’s code flow, for example when giving a bug knows where to start looking (which could be the wrong place).